NorbertVisnevski/VismaTask/README.md

 Required parameters [parameter] should be omitted in interactive mode, except for filter options

+To enter interactive mode just run the application with 0 initial parameters

 Application meeting data is saved in data.json file